Too Many Fish in the Sea

-"Too Many Fish in the Sea" is a 1964 hit song recorded by Motown singing group The Marvelettes.
+"Too Many Fish in the Sea" is a 1964 hit song recorded by Motown girl group the Marvelettes.
 It was the group's first top 40 pop hit in almost a year, reaching #25 on the Billboard Hot 100, and was one of the first hit singles written by Norman Whitfield; Eddie Holland also had a hand in the writing.
 "Too Many Fish..." was also Whitfield's first produced single.

 Background

 This record is the only one where group members Georgeanna Tillman and Katherine Anderson had a lead on the A-side.
 This is also the final A-side appearance for Tillman, who would leave the group, due to her illnesses, in very early 1965, before they recorded their next single, "I'll Keep Holding On".
 This would also be the last single in which Gladys Horton would lead on the A-side, as Wanda Young Rogers (who also led on this and the two previous singles) would be the group's sole lead on A-sides, relegating Horton to B-side leads.
-Norman Whitfield would later use similar vocal techniques with The Temptations on hit songs such as "I Can't Get Next To You" and "Cloud Nine".
+Norman Whitfield would later use similar vocal techniques with the Temptations on hit songs such as "I Can't Get Next To You" and "Cloud Nine".